prathamshankwalker/Resume_Radar/README.md

 - Vectorized the extracted resume data using TF-IDF and employed K Nearest Neighbours algorithm to find top job-matches.
-- The web application is driven by HTML/CSS forthe front-end, while the back-end utilized Flask (RestAPIs) and was supported by a MongoDB database.
+- The web application is driven by HTML/CSS forthe front-end, while the back-end utilized Flask (RestAPIs) with MongoDB database.

 ## Developer Machine Setup
 Before you begin, ensure you have met the following requirements: